cysouw/diathesis/text/c04_summaryEpi.md

 ### *Kontinuativ* (*weiter-*)

 The ~~Kontinuativ~~ (full discussion in [@sec:adverbial-continuative-weiter]) consists of the preverbial adjective *weiter-*, added as a separable verb particle with intransitive and transitive verbs, like *weiterentwickeln* 'to develop further' [@next].
-This construction indicates that an activity is continued.
+This construction indicates that an activity is being continued.
 The stem *weiter* is originally the comparative form of the adjective *weit* 'far' and it has various adverbial uses in contemporary German, meaning for example 'spatially further' or 'still'.
 However, these adverbial uses can syntactically be clearly separated from the preverbial continuative aspect marker presented here.

 ::: ex
 - Der Forscher entwickelt eine neue Technik.